salt-formulas/salt-formula-linux/README.rst

 External config generation
 --------------------------

-You are able to use config support metadata between formulas and only generate config files for external use, eg. docker, etc.
+You are able to use config support metadata between formulas and only generate configuration files for external use, for example, Docker, and so on.

 .. code-block:: yaml